stonerainphilo/position_read_analyse_1.3/Dailylog.markdown

 #### 2025-3-5

-Try to rewrite the 'Readme' document, since the old version is USELESS.
+Rewrite the 'Readme' document, since the old version is USELESS.

+Added CN ver of 'Readme', named `Readme_CN.txt`.

+#### 2025-3-7

+Provide support for Pythia83XX in `generate_save_analyse_judge_for_pythia83XX.ipynb`, but it isn't tested yet.
+The test will be performed LATER.

+The old `Juypter Note Book` is now `generate_save_analyse_judge_for_pythia82XX.ipynb`, while removed some functions and instructions no longer needed.

+Some functions in `loop.py, one_key_run.py, run_save.py` are added or removed.

+Deleted LLP files in github for confidential reasons.